Charles F. Bell

-Charles F. Bell (1871–1966) was an art curator.
+Charles F. Bell (1871 – 1966) was a British art curator.
 He was the first keeper of the fine art department at the Ashmolean Museum, serving there as an assistant keeper from 1896 and then keeper from 1909 to 1931.
-In 1911, along with Alexander J. Finberg and Lionel Cust, he founded the Walpole Society.
+In 1911, along with Alexander Joseph Finberg and Lionel Cust, he founded the Walpole Society.
 Among his many acquaintances were T. E. Lawrence, Kenneth Clark, Bernard Berenson and Osbert Sitwell.
 Bell acted as a mentor to both Kenneth Clark and Francis Watson.